genterist/openMRS-Security/1-OWASP-Assesment/A5 - Security Misconfiguration - DirectoryListing.md

 ### * Description

-This test verified the application will not list any directory when we only change the link.
+This test verifies the application will not list any directory when we only change the link.

 ### * Precondition